drsam94/mmbccr/README.md

 sam@samdonow.com

 # How to use
- Requires a modern version of python (>= 3.6), and a ROM of Megaman Battlechip challenge
+ Requires a modern version of python (>= 3.6), and a US ROM of Megaman Battlechip challenge, or of Megaman Battle Network 2
 ```
     # Easiest invocation Usage
     python rando.py inFile outFile
     # With optional flags, or --help to see these options
+    # By default either rando_bn2.conf or rando_bcc.conf will be used
     python rando.py inFile outFile [--conf rando.conf] [--seed seed]
 ```
 # tools